ironfox-oss/IronFox/docs/FAQ.md

 ## So IronFox is **insecure**?
 Why should I use it then, what's the point?

-I want to make an important distinction that I feel is often forgotten: something that is *less* secure is **NOT** necessarily *insecure*.
+It should be noted that there is a difference between something being *less* secure vs. something being *insecure*.

-**Don't get me wrong**: As noted above, Firefox-based web browsers are objectively less secure than their Chromium counterparts.
+**To be clear**: As noted above, Firefox-based web browsers are objectively less secure than their Chromium counterparts.
 We are **not** trying to discredit Firefox's legitimate issues in this area.

 **However**, *especially due to [the hardening that IronFox provides](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/docs/Features.md)*, assuming that users keep the browser up to date and follow other good privacy and security practices, we believe that IronFox is secure *enough* for most users and threat models.